-At step 2, in one example, the privacy server may assign DDID(s) to the attribute combinations to form TDR(s) on privacy clients resident on mobile/wearable/portable
+At step 2, in one example, the privacy server may assign DDID(s) to the attribute combinations to form TDR(s) on privacy clients resident on mobile/wearable/portable devices.

-At step 3, in one example, the TDR(s) are transmitted to clients resident on mobile/wearable/portable devices.
-As an example with the kayaks, the store may receive the three separate TDR enabled data attributes via in-store devices, beacons or the like from a mobile/wearable/portable device of a Data Subject.
+At step 3, in one example, the TDR(s) are transmitted to the merchant/service provider recipient entity(s) via privacy clients resident on mobile/wearable/portable devices.
+As an example, with the kayaks, the store may receive the three separate TDR enabled data attributes via in-store devices, beacons or the like from a mobile/wearable/portable device of a Data Subject.

-At step 4, in one example merchant/service provider recipient entity(s) may view attribute combinations authorized by related parties and transmitted to the merchant/ service provider recipient entity(s) by privacy clients resident on mobile/wearable/portable devices.
+At step 4, in one example merchant/service provider recipient entity(s) may view attribute combinations authorized by related parties and transmitted to the merchant/service provider recipient entity(s) by privacy clients resident on mobile/wearable/portable devices.
 For instance, the store may view the height, weight and budget of the related party.

-At step 5, in one example, the merchant/service provider recipient entity(s) may make offers to Data Subjects and/or related parties on an anonymous basis without yet knowing the identity of the Data Subjects and/or related parties.
+At step 5, in one example, the merchant/service provider recipient entity(s) may make offers to Data Subjects and/or 5 related parties on an anonymous basis without yet knowing the identity of the Data Subjects and/or related parties.